-The vocation to marriage: total self-giving and holiness in everyday life
+The vocation to marriage: total self-giving and holiness in daily life

-The vocation to marriage is a call to live an intimate, exclusive and definitive union between a man and a woman that reflects God’s love and participates in His plan of love.
-This union is not merely cohabitation, but a lifelong commitment, open to the transmission of life, where spouses are invited to holiness in the ordinary, both in their relationship and in the welcoming and upbringing of their children.
+The vocation to marriage is a call to live an intimate, exclusive, and definitive union between a man and a woman, which reflects the love of God and shares in His plan of love.
+This union is not just living together, but a lifelong commitment, open to the transmission of life, where the spouses are invited to holiness in the everyday, both in their relationship and in the welcoming and education of their children.

 Marriage is, above all, self-giving to the other.
-In the total gift of self to one another, spouses learn to overcome themselves, leave selfishness behind, be at the service of the other, sacrifice and strive for their happiness.
-This gift of self is a sign of love for God, which will find its culmination in heaven.
-Each act of self-giving and sacrifice is a reflection of Trinitarian love: just as the Father loves the Son and both live in continuous giving in the Spirit, spouses learn to live in unity and openness to life.
+In total self-giving to one’s spouse, husbands and wives learn to surpass themselves, leave selfishness behind, be at the service of the other, sacrifice themselves, and strive for the other’s happiness.
+This gift of self is a sign of love for God, which will find its fulfillment in heaven.
+Every act of self-giving and sacrifice is a reflection of Trinitarian love: as the Father loves the Son and both live in a continual outpouring of the Spirit, spouses learn to live in unity and openness to life.

-Marriage as sign and participation in God’s love
+Marriage as sign and participation in the love of God

-Marriage has the mission to guard, reveal and communicate love, being a living reflection and real participation in God’s love for humanity and in Christ’s love for the Church (Amoris Laetitia, 67).
-This conjugal love is not reduced to affection or feeling: it is total self-giving, concrete in daily life and a path of sanctification.
+Marriage has the mission to safeguard, reveal, and communicate love, being a living reflection and real participation in God’s love for humanity and in Christ’s love for the Church (Amoris Laetitia, 67).
+This conjugal love is not reduced to affection or feeling: it is total self-giving, made concrete in daily life and a path of sanctification.
 Each spouse becomes, in a unique way, a sign and instrument of the Lord’s closeness (Amoris Laetitia, 221).

-Holiness is manifested in the small acts of love, generosity and fidelity.
+Holiness is manifested in small acts of love, generosity, and fidelity.
 In the words of Pope Francis:

-“There are many ways of being faithful to the style of life that Jesus proposes for each one… this holiness lived in marriage is a precious reflection of God’s faithfulness” (Gaudete et Exsultate, 14).
+“There are many ways of being faithful to the way of life that Jesus proposes for each person… this holiness lived in marriage is a precious reflection of God’s fidelity” (Gaudete et Exsultate, 14).

 Marriage as covenant and sacrament

-Marital consent is not merely a human agreement: it is a covenant elevated by Christ to the dignity of a sacrament (CIC 1601).
-It has a special grace, with threefold effects:
+Matrimonial consent is not just a human agreement: it is a covenant raised by Christ to the dignity of a sacrament (CIC 1601).
+It has a special grace, with three effects:

 -